-The active mutational processes in the tumor samples were elucidated using mutational signatures.25 Briefly, all single-nucleotide mutations can be represented by the combination of the six possible pyrimidine to purine base substitutions (C>T, C>A, C>G, T>A, T>C, T>G) and all possible 3’ and 5’ flanking bases.
+One explanation for the distinct allelic frequencies across cancer types is that tissue-specific mutational processes drive the selection for mutations.
+To explore this hypothesis, the active mutational processes in individual tumor samples were elucidated using mutational signatures.25 Briefly, all single-nucleotide mutations can be represented by the combination of the six possible pyrimidine to purine base substitutions (C>T, C>A, C>G, T>A, T>C, T>G) and all possible 3’ and 5’ flanking bases.
 This composes a mutational spectrum with 96 possible trinucleotide contexts.
 The signatures were discovered using non-negative matrix factorization and measured in each sample using non-negative least squares regression (see methods for the complete details).
 The distribution of the levels of each mutational signature were generally uniform within a cancer, regardless of the KRAS allele of the tumor (Supplementary Fig. 8a, b, c).
 An apparent exception was for microsatellite instable (MSI) tumors, where the signatures associated with that characteristic dominated (these samples were only included in Supplementary Fig. 8a and b, but were removed for the rest of the study).
-For each tumor with a KRAS mutation, the probability that the allele was caused by each detectable mutational process was calculated.
+For each cancer with a KRAS mutation, the probability that the allele was caused by each detectable mutational process was calculated.
 The average of these probabilities for each allele are shown in Fig. 1c.
 Most of the common KRAS mutations in COAD, MM, and PAAD, were likely caused by mutations in “clock-like” signatures 1 and 5, mutations believed to accumulate with age26 (Supplementary Fig. 8b).
 LUAD was the only cancer with KRAS-mutant samples enriched for a mutational signature of exogenous cause: the KRAS G12A/C/V and G13C mutations were primarily attributable to mutations caused by tobacco smoke (signature 427) while KRAS G12D mutations were most likely attributable to clock-like mutations (Fig. 1c, d).
 Signature 8, of unknown etiology, had a substantial probability of causing some of the KRAS alleles across all four cancers.

 There were some interesting links between specific alleles and mutational signatures.
-In COAD and PAAD, signature 18, likely caused by damage from reactive oxygen species,28,29 was highly associated with G12C mutations (Fig. 1c, d).
+For example, in COAD and PAAD, signature 18, likely caused by damage from reactive oxygen species,28,29 was strongly associated with G12C mutations (Fig. 1c, d).
 This corroborated the previous finding that KRAS G12C mutations were more frequent in patients with MUTYH-Associated Polyposis,28 a recessive autosomal disease caused by biallelic loss-of-function mutations to the gene encoding the DNA glycosylase, MUTYH, responsible for clearing 8-oxoguanine:A mismatches that can cause the G12C mutation.
-In MM, signature 9, associated with mutations introduced by polymerase η repair of activation-induced deaminase (AID) activity,25,30,31 was strongly linked with Q61H (Fig. 1c, d), the most common KRAS mutation in the cancer.
+In MM, signature 9, associated with mutations introduced by polymerase η repair of activation-induced deaminase (AID) activity,25,30,31 was strongly linked with Q61H (Fig. 1c, d), the most common KRAS mutation in that cancer.

 The frequency of most KRAS alleles cannot be attributed to the prevalence of detected mutagens.